entropicbloom/francesco/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc Neural Systems and Computation
+role: Research Assistant

 # Organizations/Affiliations to show in About widget
 organizations:
   - name: ETH Zürich

 # Short bio (displayed in user profile at end of posts)
-bio: MSc Neural Systems and Computation, former data scientist.
+bio: Research Assistant, MSc Neural Systems and Computation

 # Interests to show in About widget
 interests: